With her bullet-journal experience spanning from the mid-2018 onward, Dina A. is keen on demystifying the process.

 - Next are keys.
 A key is a catalog of symbols that you intend to use throughout your bullet journal.
-Like indexes, I suggest for you to keep the symbols clear and unique.
+Like indexes, I suggest you keep the symbols clear and unique.

 - Signifiers are another way of sorting your to-do list’s elements by importance.
 Creating signifiers can simplify the agonizing process of deciding which tasks to reschedule if any surprises change your availability.